|

 data very well if at all.)
 Windows Media Player works with some

-we just listed usually work well.
+using it.
+The sequencers we listed usually work well.
 Click

-CD ROM
+ROM

 The CD ROM format is available for the Akai S5000, S6000,